enBonnet/orange-flavor-theme-vscode/README.md

 ## 🛠️ Development

-This theme is part of the [dotfiles repository](https://gitlab.com/enbonnet/dotfiles).
+This theme is maintained in its own [GitHub repository](https://github.com/enBonnet/orange-flavor-theme-vscode).

 ### Prerequisites